zehadialam/Evolutionary-Vigenere-Cipher-Breaker/README.md

-# Vigenère Cipher Breaker using a Genetic Algorithm
+# Evolutionary Vigenère Cipher Breaker

+## Description

+This is a program that breaks the Vigenère cipher using a genetic algorithm.

 ## Genetic Algorithm